-How to remove a blood stain from carpet or upholstery?
+How to remove a blood stain from the carpet or upholstery?

-Before I get into a practical solution for removing blood stains, there are just a two items of concern that should be discussed.
-Both issues have a consideration for your health.
+Before I get into a practical solution for removing blood stains, there are just two items of concern that should be discussed.
+Both issues have consideration for your health.
 One is the volume of blood.
-A few drips of blood from a small cut or your dogs paw should be fairly well contained to the surface of the fibers and the likelihood of a complete removal and sterilization seems very likely.
-On the other hand, if the blood stains are of a much larger issue and blood seeps deep into the fibers or perhaps into the backing of the rug, there could be some problems in the complete removal.
-Remember, cleaning is a process that physically removes contamination, including some microorganisms and is an essential step before effective disinfection or sterilization can be performed.
+A few drops of blood from a small cut or your dog's paw should be fairly well contained to the surface of the fibers and the likelihood of complete removal and sterilization seems very likely.
+On the other hand, if the bloodstains are of a much larger issue and blood seeps deep into the fibers or perhaps into the backing of the rug, there could be some problems in the complete removal.
+Remember, cleaning is a process that physically removes contamination, including some microorganisms, and is an essential step before effective disinfection or sterilization can be performed.
 Cleaning does not necessarily destroy all microorganisms, even if a surface looks cleaner.
 The other concern is knowing where the blood came from.
 You may know the health of yourself or your child but what if this is from an animal that got into your home and died.
-A mouse or other animal as well as a stranger that you really don't know that well could carry diseases, bacteria or other microorganisms that could pose a health threat if not completely removed and sterilized.
+A mouse or other animal as well as a stranger that you don't know that well could carry diseases, bacteria, or other microorganisms that could pose a health threat if not completely removed and sterilized.
 Just something to think about.